 June 25, 1975 - MPR’s Debbie Gage reports on community public testimony regarding abuse accusations of Minneapolis police.
 Reports includes commentary from Willie Mae Jennings and and Spike Moss.

 August 4, 1975 - Dr. Allen Sullivan, professor of psycho-educational studies at the University of Minnesota, talks with MPR reporter Martin Bunzl about the effects of racism within educational system on minority children.
 Sullivan describes numerous examples of systematic bias, and entrenched cultural attitudes towards black children.

-November 10, 1977 - MPR’s Nancy Fushan reports on new theater opening in St. Paul, called Penumbra.
+November 10, 1977 - MPR’s Nancy Fushan reports on new theatre opening in St. Paul, called Penumbra.
 Fushan interviews Lou Bellamy, Penumbra’s company coordinator, about the theater and it’s focus on black talent.